 Absolutely not.
 We work one-on-one with your pet to gain their trust and we are very patient with them.
 The tools are slowly introduced and once your pet knows that they will not be hurt, virtually every dog and cat will allow us to continue with their cleaning.

 Are older dogs and cats, or those with health issues candidates for anesthetic-free teeth cleaning?

 Yes!
 As long as there are no serious problems in the animal’s mouth that would inhibit us from doing the cleaning.
 Sedation-free cleaning is a wonderful alternative for older pets, or ones with heart, kidney, liver or respiratory issues who cannot be subjected to general anesthesia.

 No, there are some dogs and cats who are not candidates for our services.
 These pets usually have issues in their mouth such as Periodontal Disease, severe gingivitis, fractured teeth or teeth that require extraction.
-Our Specialists are aware of our limitations and can easily recognize these issues in your pet.
+Our Hygienists are aware of our limitations and can easily recognize these issues in your pet.

 What happens when you encounter an animal that is overly fearful or aggressive?

 We can usually tell within the first few minutes of the consultation whether your pet’s temperament will allow for a cleaning.
 In almost all cases, we are able to calm fearful pets with our gentle touch and calm energy.
 If your pet demonstrates highly aggressive behavior, it may not be a candidate for anesthetic-free cleanings.